firearc7/interview-assist/documents/srs.md

 - Authentication via username and password

 ### 4.4 Communication Interfaces
-- HTTPS for all client-server and API communications
+- HTTPS for all client-server and API communications (if deployed on secure hosting)

 ---

 ## 5. Other Requirements

-- Agile development methodology, equipped with pair programming
+- Agile development methodology
-- Unit, integration, and user acceptance testing
+- Unit and integration testing
-- Continuous integration and deployment
+- Continuous integration and deployment (if configured)
 - Regular maintenance and updates

 ---